warp-contracts/warp-wasm-templates/assemblyscript/README.md

-# redstone smartweave contracts - AssemblyScript template
+# Redstone SmartWeave contracts - AssemblyScript template

-Following repository is a template for writing SmartWeave contracts in AssemblyScript and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.
+Following repository is a template for writing SmartWeave contracts in Assemblycript and building them into WASM binaries which can be then processed by RedStone SmartWeave SDK.

 It's a template for writing PST contract.
 If you are not familiar with the concept of Profit Sharing Tokens we created a [tutorial](https://redstone.academy/docs/pst/introduction/intro) for writing your first PST contract in our RedStone Academy.

-Please note, that current implementation for Assemblyscript has its limits.
-RedStone SDK's [Smarteave.readContractState method]() which allows reading other contracts' state is not supported.
-It will be available in other implementation - Rust and Go - which will be soon released and enabled to use.
+## What is Assemblyscript?

 AssemblyScript compiles a variant of TypeScript to WebAssembly using Binaryen.
-As it's written in the Assemblyscrit documentation - in its simplest form it is JavaScript with WebAssembly types compiled to WebAssembly exports and imports.
+As it's written in the AssemblyScript documentation - in its simplest form it is JavaScript with WebAssembly types compiled to WebAssembly exports and imports.

 This template lets you quickly write AssemblyScript contract, test it, compile it to WebAssembly and deploy.

+## Current implementation limitations

+Please note, that current implementation for AssemblyScript has its limits.
+RedStone SDK's **Smarteave.readContractState method** which allows to read other contracts' state is not supported.
+It will be available in other implementation - Rust and Go - which will be soon released and enabled to use.

 - [Installation](#installation)
 - [Writing contract](#writing-contract)